About the Project

 About ATOMiK

-Building state-aware compute from mathematical proof work to live prototype hardware.
+Building state-aware compute from proof artifacts to customer-representative workload evaluation.

 The Mission